prozyon/A3-preset-analyzer/README.md

 # A3-preset-analyzer
-Compares installed mods with mods used in saved presets and outputs unused mods in a CSV file
+Compares installed mods with mods used in saved presets and outputs unused mods in the console and in a CSV file

 Usage: